-While the Affordable Care Act was a landmark legislative achievement and granted millions of Americans with access to affordable healthcare for the first time, it was not without its problems.
-The addition of pre-existing conditions into an industry not equipped to cover them made medical costs unforecastable for insurance companies.; the removal of healthy young people from the individual market and of lifetime limits bore the same effect, as did the addition of a new group of insurance first timers using the emergency room as their primary care doctor.
-In states like South Carolina that didn’t expand Medicaid, premiums skyrocketed for many people who make just too much money to qualify for subsidies.
+While the Affordable Care Act was a landmark legislative achievement and granted millions of Americans with access to affordable healthcare for the first time, it is not without its problems.
+The addition of pre-existing conditions into an industry not equipped to cover them made medical costs not forcastable for insurance companies.
+The removal of healthy young people from the individual market (included now on their parents' policies) and inclusion of no-lifetime limits bore the same effect, as did the addition of a new group of insurance first timers accustomed to utilizing the emergency room as their primary care doctor.
+Premiums skyrocketed, especially for those earning too much to qualify for subsidies.
 In some cases, premiums quadrupled.
+In states like South Carolina that didn’t expand Medicaid, many were caught in the gap in which they qualified for neither Medicaid assistance nor ACA subsidies.
+This un-insured group also puts a burden on hospitals, driving up costs for all.

-Single-payer has been floated as the answer to the problem, but as of 2016, the United States insurance industry employed 2.6 million people with 811,900 of those individuals working solely in health insurance and much of the remainder depending at least partially on the health insurance industry for income.
-I firmly believe that healthcare is a right, but we cannot simply trade poverty for poverty.
-The health insurance industry is one of the few industries that allows citizens without a college degree to climb the social ladder to the middle class.
-For these reasons, I believe our best bet to insure every American citizen is a transitional public option.
+Single-payer has been floated as the answer to the problem, indeed it has been estimated that some 60% of Americans are covered by single-payer now.
+That said, as of 2016, the United States insurance industry employed 2.6 million people with some 812,000 of those individuals working solely in health insurance with much of the remainder depending at least partially on the health insurance industry for income.
+The health insurance industry is one of the few industries that allows citizens without a college degree to climb the socioeconomic ladder to the middle class.

-In December of 2017, our current Congress passed tax reform that will cost America 1.4 trillion dollars.
+In December of 2017, our current GOP-controlled Congress passed Tax Reform that will cost America $1.4 TRILLION.
 In essence, every man, woman, and child in America is being forced to borrow over $4,300 to fund corporate tax cuts.
 Prior to this reform bill, the corporate tax rate was 35%, but the effective tax rate, due to loopholes, was a reported 18%.
 Now, the corporate tax rate has been lowered to 21%, and the loopholes have remained.
-Corporations received a 40% reduction and small businesses received a 20% reduction while wage earners received none.
+Simple math would suggest Corporations are now paying an effective rate at well under 10%.
+Corporations received a 40% reduction and small businesses received a 20% reduction while wage earners received nothing more than short-term 'smoke & mirrors'.

 Student loan debt in our country is 1.48 trillion dollars.
 Approximately 11% of the 44 million borrowers are in delinquency or default.
 This debt has rendered many college grads incapable of homeownership and generally supporting a family.
 Since 1978, tuition costs have increased by 1,120%, more than 4 times general inflation.
 Similarly, wages have not kept up with inflation, changing college from a luxury to a necessity.